 When you cut open the sweet potato, you want it to very easily “squish” and come off a fork very creamy.

-Baked Sweet Potato Recipes
+Sweet Potato Meal Prep

 Once your sweet potatoes are ready, serve them for dinner, or pack them in meal prep containers ready for the week’s meals.